clydedevv/VinnieTheVig/gitbook/getting-started/what-is-aigg.md

 The entire flow from question to answer takes 30-90 seconds:

 ### Step 1: Query Processing
-You tweet: "@aigginsights Will Bitcoin reach 200k?"
+You tweet: "@VigVinnie Will Bitcoin reach 200k?"
 - Parse natural language
 - Extract entities (Bitcoin, 200k)
 - Normalize for search